Developing a Business Plan

 A cash flow statement is the predicted flow of cash into and out of a business over a year.
-The cash flow statement is used to predict when additional cash is needed and when the business will have a surplus to pay back any debt.
 Cash flow statements are prepared by showing the total amounts predicted for each item of income or expense.
 This total is then broken down by month to show when surpluses and shortfalls in cash will occur.
-This monthly prediction allows the owner(s) to better evaluate the cash needs of the business, when to arrange financing, and when loans may be repaid.
+In this way, the cash flow statement can be used to predict when additional cash is needed and when the business will have a surplus to pay back any debt.
+This monthly prediction allows the owner(s) to better evaluate the cash needs of the business, taking out applicable loans and repaying outstanding debts.
 The cash flow statement often uses the same categories as the income statement plus additional categories to cover debt payments and borrowing.

-After these financial analyses are completed, the business plan writer will have an accurate picture of how the business has performed and can project how the business will perform in the coming year(s).
-With such information, the reader of the business plan will be able to evaluate the viability of the business and will have an accurate understanding of the business.
-This understanding will enable them to make better informed decisions regarding loans or investments in the business.
+After these financial statements are completed, the business plan writer will have an accurate picture of how the business has performed and can project how the business will perform in the coming year(s).
+With such information, the owner--and any readers of the business plan--will be able to evaluate the viability of the business and have an accurate understanding of actions and activities that will contribute to its sustainability.
+This understanding will enable the owner(s) to make better informed decisions regarding loans or investments in the business.

 Putting It All Together

-After you have covered your mission, background information, organization, and marketing and financial plans, you will write the executive summary.
-Armed with all of the research and thought that went into the other sections, your business will come alive with the words that you put in this section.
+After the mission, background information, organization, and marketing and financial plans are complete, an executive summary can then be prepared.
+Armed with the research results and information from the other sections, the business will come alive through this section.
 The next step is to share this plan with others whose opinions you respect.
-Have them ask you the hard questions such as having you defend an opinion you have expressed or challenging you to describe what you plan to do in more detail.
-Often, people are hesitant to share what they have written with their families or friends because they fear the plan will not be taken seriously.
+Have them ask you the hard questions, making you defend an opinion you have expressed or challenging you to describe what you plan to do in more detail.
+Often people are hesitant to share what they have written with their families or friends because they fear the plan will not be taken seriously.
 However, it is much better to receive constructive criticism from family and friends (and gain the opportunity to strengthen your plan) than it is to take it immediately to the lender, only to have any problems pointed out and receive a rejection.

-Once the business plan is completed, you will have a document that will enable you to analyze your business and determine which, if any, changes need to be made.
+Once all parts of the business plan have been written, you will have a document that will enable you to analyze your business and determine which, if any, changes need to be made.
 Changes on paper take time and effort but are not as expensive as changing a business practice only to find that the chosen method is not viable.
-For a proposed venture, if the business plan shows that the proposal is not viable, large sums of money have not been invested and possibly lost.
-Challenges are better faced on paper than with investment capital.
+For a proposed venture, if the written plan points to the business not being viable, large sums of money have not been invested and possibly lost.
+In short, challenges are better faced on paper than with investment capital.

-Remember, a business plan is a “road map” that will guide the future of the business.
-The business plan is a document in continual change because of influences on the business from the outside world.
-The plan will give you confidence to consider changes in the business to remain competitive.
+Remember, a business plan is a "road map" that will guide the future of the business.
+The best business plan is a document in continual change, reacting to the influence of the outside world on the business.
+Having the basis of a writ¬ten plan will give you confidence to consider changes in the business to remain competitive.
 Once the plan is in place, the business will have a better chance of future success.

 For More Information

-Abrams, R., and E. Kleiner (2003).
-The Successful Business Plan: Secrets and Strategies.
-Palo Alto, Calif.: Planning Shop.
+Abrams, R. The Successful Business Plan: Secrets and Strategies (Successful Business Plan Secrets and Strategies).
+Palo Alto, Calif.: Planning Shop, 2014.

-Lesonsky, R. (2001).
-Start Your Own Business: The Only Start-Up Book You’ll Ever Need.
-Irvine, Calif.: Entrepreneur Media Inc.
+Lesonsky, R. Start Your Own Business: The Only Start-Up Book You'll Ever Need.
+5th ed.
+Irvine, Calif.: Entrepreneur Media Inc., 2010.

-Peterson, S. D. (2001).
-Business Plan Kit for Dummies (With CD-ROM).
-For Dummies: Book and CD-ROM Edition.
-Indianapolis, Ind.: Wiley Publishing.
+Peterson, S. D., P. E. Jaret, and B. Findlay.
+Business Plan Kit for Dummies.
+For Dummies: Book and CD-ROM edition.
+Indianapolis, Ind.: Wiley Publishing, 2013.

 Farm Progress Companies Inc.

-Prepared by Lynn F. Kime, extension associate in the Department of Agricultural Economics and Rural Sociology; Winifred W. McGee, county extension director in Lebanon County; Steven M. Bogash, extension educator in Franklin County; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Lynn F. Kime, senior extension associate; Winifred W. McGee, extension educator in Dauphin County; Steven M. Bogash, extension educator in Franklin County; and Jayson K. Harper, professor of agricultural economics.